Target site map

 - Content discovered using the Scanner or content discovery functions.

 - Any items manually added by the user, from the output of other tools.

 Items in the site map that have been requested are shown in black.
 Items that have not yet been requested are shown in gray.
 By default (with passive crawling enabled) when you begin browsing a typical application, a large amount of content will appear in gray before you even get as far as requesting it, because Burp has discovered links to it in the content that you have requested.
 You can remove uninteresting content (for example, on other domains that are linked to from your target application), by setting an appropriate target scope and using the site map display filter.

 The contents table shows key details about each selected item (URL, HTTP status code, page title, etc.).
 You can sort the table according to any column (click the column header to cycle through ascending sort, descending sort, and unsorted).
 If you select an item in the table, the request and response (where available) for that item are shown in the request/response pane.
 This contains an HTTP message editor for the request and response, providing detailed analysis of each message.

-The issues view of the site map shows the issues that Burp Scanner has identified for the selected items, based on both active and passive scanning.
+The issues view of the site map shows the issues that Burp Scanner has identified for the selected items.
 If you select an issue, the relevant details are displayed, including: